-What are the risks and side-effects of refractive surgery?
+What are the risks and side-effects of LASIK?

 Before undergoing a refractive procedure, you should carefully weigh the risks and benefits based on your own personal value system, and try to avoid being influenced by friends that have had the procedure or doctors encouraging you to do so.